Search

 What Leather is Used For

 The beauty, strength, flexibility, and durability of leather make it unique among materials.
-It is easier to form than wood and it is sturdier and longer-lasting than fiber-based fabrics and textiles.
+It is easier to form than wood but it is sturdier and longer-lasting than fiber-based fabrics and textiles.

 Historical Uses